axiros/readline_proxy/README.md

 ## Usage

 source the script and supply the functions on top with your own versions.
 You are getting called for

 - the welcome message
+- the possibility to specify keywords for special mode (`rl_special_keywords`), triggering special mode if first line begins with one of those
 - the decision if an entered line is 'special' and also if it is the first of a multiline
 - each line in a multiline expression where you can decide if it is complete
 - before such a 'special' expression is pushed to the history and run, so that you can decide what to really run (and put into the history).

 ### WTFs